Reporting side effects to COVID-19 vaccines

 - Do not use the vial for vaccinations.

 - Do not discard the vial, instead please keep it aside in a secure place as further investigation may be required.
 Take a photo of any visible defects if possible.

-- In the usual way, report the issue to the National Vaccination Operations Centre (NVOC), via the agreed escalation process, including batch number and any other relevant details.
+- Report the issue to your Regional Vaccination Operations Centre (NRVOC), via the agreed escalation process, including batch number and any other relevant details.
 The RVOC will escalate unusual or significant defects to the National Vaccination Operations Centre (NVOC).

 Vaccine Specific advice:

 - Pfizer-BioNTech vaccine defects and adverse events of concern can also be reported to Pfizer Medical Information on 01304 616161 or via Pfizer Safety Reporting.

 - AstraZeneca vaccine defects and adverse events of concern can also be reported to AstraZeneca on 0800 054 1028 or via the AstraZeneca website.

 - Moderna vaccine defects and adverse events of concern can also be reported to Moderna on 0800 085 7562 or via Moderna COVID19 Global.

 Please DO NOT report the same adverse event(s) to both the company and the MHRA as all reports will be shared in an anonymised form (the MDR#) and dual reporting will create unnecessary duplicates.